Strzok Ignored Evidence That Hillary's Emails Were Sent to a Foreign Entity

 I think the inspector general does risk his reputation.
 And once you lose that as inspector general, you’re not much good to anyone.
 So I think the inspector general has to be very careful here.

 McCullough, hired during the Obama administration, told Fox News’s Catherine Herridge he faced intense backlash.
-In a Clinton administration, he would be one of the first two fired.
+In a Clinton administration, he would be one of the first two fired, he was told.

 Fox News reported that the emails contained “operational intelligence,” which is information about covert operations to gather intelligence as well as details about the assets and informants working with the U.S. government.

-John Schindler has confirmed the Fox News report.
+John Schindler confirmed the Fox News report.
 He wrote at The Observor: Discussions with Intelligence Community officials have revealed that Ms. Clinton’s “unclassified” emails included Holy Grail items of American espionage.
 This included the true names of Central Intelligence Agency intelligence officers serving overseas under cover.
 Worse, some of those exposed are serving under non-official cover.

 It appears that the DoJ and FBI like to remain ignorant.